dashevo/dashmate/README.md

   PRESET  (local|testnet|evonet) preset to use
 ```

-To stop a an Evonet node:
+To stop an Evonet node:

 ```bash
 $ mn stop evonet